Khilchipur State

 Khilchipur State was a 9 gun salute princely state in India.
-The seat was in Khilchipur.
+The seat was in Khilchipur, Rajgarh district, Madhya Pradesh.
 It had an area of 273 sqmi, and a population of 31,143 in 1901.
 Its estimated revenue in 1901 was Rs.1,14,000.

 History

 Founded in 1544 by Dewan Ugra Sen, who was forced by family dissensions to migrate from the Khichi capital of Gagraun.
 A grant of land was subsequently made to him by the Mughal Emperor, which included the adjoining Zirapur and Machalpur parganas, later conquered by Indore State, and Shujalpur, later in Gwalior State.

 Khilchipur State became a prey to the attack of the Maharaja Scindia of Gwalior, in A.D.
 1770 when Abhai Singh, the Ruler of Khilchipur was obliged to make terms with Mahadaji Sindhia and became his tributary.

 Khilchipur was formerly the capital of this princely state, under the Bhopal Agency of British India's Central India Agency.
 The rulers acceded to the Government of India after India's independence in 1947, and the Khilchipur became part of the new state of Madhya Bharat.
 Madhya Bharat was merged into Madhya Pradesh on 1 November 1956.